ApolloAuto/apollo/modules/localization/msf/README.md

   4. 2-Systems(Local-Gnss + LiDAR + SINS): gnss_mode(1), gnss_only_init(true).

 ### GNSS Localization Setting
   This module works in two modes.
-One is directly to use gnss best pose (`/apollo/sensor/gnss/best_pose`) from INS system, such as NovAtel system.
-In the second mode, the initial gnss observations and ephemeris information (`/apollo/sensor/gnss/rtk_obs` and `/apollo/sensor/gnss/rtk_eph`) are used to calculate gnss localization result.
+One is directly to use GNSS best pose (`/apollo/sensor/gnss/best_pose`) from INS system, such as NovAtel system.
+In the second mode, the initial gnss observations and ephemeris information (`/apollo/sensor/gnss/rtk_obs` and `/apollo/sensor/gnss/rtk_eph`) are used to calculate GNSS localization result.

   You can set `gnss_mode` in `apollo/localization/conf/localization.conf` to decide which mode you want to use.
 The default mode is gnss best pose.